Additions to Daniel

 The additions to Daniel are three chapters not found in the Hebrew/Aramaic text of Daniel.
 The text of these chapters is found in the Septuagint, the earliest extant Greek translation of the Hebrew Bible from the original Hebrew.
+They are included in Catholic, Eastern Orthodox, Oriental Orthodox, and Assyrian Church of the East bibles, as well as in the Apocrypha section of Evangelical-Lutheran and Anglican bibles.

 The three chapters are as follows.